diginsight/smartcache/HOWTO - Leverage age sensitive data management to boost application performance.md

 With __age sensitive data management__, when loading data __every entry is tagged with its `Creation Date`__.<br>
 Also, when accessing data, a developer can specify the __maximum age__ that is required for it.<br>

-In `Common.SmartCache` this can be done by means of the following notation:<br>
+In `Diginsight.SmartCache` this can be done by means of the following notation:<br>

 ```c#
 var cacheContext = new CacheContext() { Enabled = true, MaxAge = 300 }; // 300 seconds